Gus La Casse did some math.

 When Gus, whose parents Renée and Joe both work at the Laboratory, first heard of Silas and SMARD, he was moved to act.

 "I do a lot of things that involve movement, like hiking and climbing," he says.
 "So I decided I would raise money by doing something for these young kids with SMARD that they will never be able to do, like go hiking.
 In hiking, you have to breathe a lot, and these SMARD kids will never breathe on their own."

-"The last couple of weekends have been very hot here on Mount Desert Island," Kathy Cox wrote in late July on the Facebook site Gus created to promote the project.
+"The last couple of weekends have been very hot here on Mount Desert Island," Kathy Cox wrote on the Facebook site Gus created to promote the project.
 "But Gus, Renée, Greg and team kept hiking for SMARD families.
 We are so proud of you."

 Gus set an ambitious goal for his fundraising in hopes that Greg Cox can hire a postdoctoral researcher to focus on gaining a better understanding the disease.
 To spread the word about his project, he was interviewed on a morning talk radio show and wrote an op-ed that he sent to the editorial pages of daily newspapers throughout Maine.

 "When people ask me why they should contribute to Climb for Silas, I tell them because kids all over the world have SMARD, and there's no cure," he wrote.
 "It's important that people like Greg Cox find a cure."